pollosp/gce-idp/PITCHME.md

 Kubernetes is an open-source system for automating deployment, scaling and management of containerized applications (https://en.wikipedia.org/wiki/Kubernetes)

-Is anyone using Kubernetes or interested on it?
+Is anyone using Kubernetes or interested in it?

 ---

 ## WHY CONTAINERS?

-* Environmental consistency across development, testing, and production: Runs the same on a laptop as it does in the cloud
+* Environmental consistency across development, testing and production: Runs the same on a laptop as it does in the cloud
 * Quick and easy rollbacks: just use the previous version of the container
-* Cloud and OS distribution portability: Run Debian containers into RedHat host
+* Cloud and OS distribution portability: Run Debian containers into Red Hat host

 ---

 ## AND MORE ABOUT CONTAINERS
-* Application-centric management: Focus your eforts in the app not into the system
+* Application-centric management: Focus your efforts on the app not on the system
-* Resource isolation: One app one container with his libaries
+* Resource isolation: One app one container with its libraries
 * Resource utilization: High efficiency and density

 (https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)